modmore/docs/en/04_Redactor/01_v3.x/Upgrades/From_2.x.md

 Please note this list may be incomplete

 - Allowed/denied tags and cleanup in general works differently now.
 See the Cleanup tab for details of what you can configure in v3.
 - The image float margin from v2 has changed.
-Previously you would set a margin for left and right floats separately, in v3 you set a single margin (in the Media tab) which will automatically be applied to the right side of the image.
+Previously you would set a margin for left and right floats separately, in v3 you set a single margin (in the Media tab) which will automatically be applied to the proper side of the image.
 - Source code highlighting with Ace is no longer supported.
 Only Codemirror is now available (enabled by default).
 - The syntax for some plugins (like Clips) has changed.
 In most cases these will be automatically converted by the configurator.
 See the configurator for details.
 - Changing the available colors for the fontcolor plugin is no longer supported.